sergeio/fibonacci_log/readme.md

 if you have a bunch of extra square-roots-of-five lying around.

+### The new

-What blew my mind recently was that there also exists a logarithmic-ish-time solution.
+What I didn't know until recently is that there also exists a logarithmic-ish-time solution.

 The first bit of knowledge we need is that it is possible to represent the operation of transforming a Fibonacci number into the next Fibonacci number